When Depression Is A Factor In Your Loneliness And Social Problems

 Getting past depression

 Depression, especially mild depression, is treatable and millions of people find relief from it each year.
-The tricky part is often breaking free from that conviction that the situation is a lost cause and that there's no point in trying, or that even if things are theoretically solvable, doing so would require too much energy and effort.
+The tricky part is often breaking free from that conviction that either the situation is a lost cause, so that there's no point in trying, or that even if things are theoretically solvable, doing so would require too much energy and effort.
 Once the ball gets rolling and someone starts to feel a little better it's usually easier for them to keep going.
-It helps to start with very small, achievable steps at first and go from there.
+It helps to start with very small, achievable steps and go from there.

 Self-help approaches to coping with depression

-There's a lot people can do to try and alleviate their depression on their own.
-This is especially true if their symptoms are more mild.
-I'm from the school of thought that it never hurts to see a professional such a doctor or a therapist though, especially if some of your symptoms or thoughts are troubling to you.
+There's a lot people can do to try to alleviate their depression on their own.
+This is especially true if their symptoms are less-intense.
+Though I'm from the school of thought that it never hurts to see a professional such a doctor or a therapist, especially if some of your symptoms or thoughts are troubling to you.
 I also think it can be better to go see someone when things are mild and nip them in the bud rather than waiting for the problem to get worse, when it may be harder to treat.
-Going to a professional is also the only way to access medication, if that's a treatment option you're open to.
+Going to a professional is also the only way to access medication, if that's an option you're open to.
 If you suspect your depression is tied into your overall crappy childhood, working in depth with a counselor is a good way to explore and unpack it all.

-The second overall way to address depression to learn to handle the negative thoughts it brings up.
-Many of these thoughts can be cut off at the source, and will clear up on their own, by elevating your mood overall through the lifestyle changes mentioned above.
-Directly tackling maladaptive thoughts can help as well.
+A second broad way to address depression to learn to handle the counterproductive thoughts it brings up.
+Some of these thoughts can be cut off at the source, and will clear up on their own, by elevating your mood overall through the lifestyle changes mentioned above.
+Directly tackling maladaptive thinking can help as well.
 I talk about that in these articles: